javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 [recent browser="new"]

-The optional chaining `?.` is an error-prone way to access nested object properties, even if an intermediate property doesn't exist.
+The optional chaining `?.` is an error-proof way to access nested object properties, even if an intermediate property doesn't exist.

 ## The problem